gpuweb/WSL/Spec/source/index.rst

 The ``@`` operator is used to turn a lvalue into an array reference, using the size information computed during typing to set the bounds.
 There is no explicit dereferencing operator for array references: they can just be used with the array syntax.

+TODO: the part about [] is just plain wrong: we cannot do bounds check at compile time AND we must convert an lval of an array into an lval.

-The ``[]`` dereferencing operator is actually two operators depending on the type of its first operand (the array or array reference).
+The ``[]`` dereferencing operator is polymorphic: its first operand can be either an array reference, or an array, or a left value pointing to an array.
-If its first operand is an array, then it is unchecked: the validation rules should ensure that the index is always in-bound.
-But if it is an array reference, then there must be a bounds-check.
-More specifically, to reduce it by one step:
+To reduce ``e1[e2]`` by one step:
 #.
-If the index can be reduced, then reduce it
+If ``e2`` can be reduced, then reduce it by one step
 #.
-Else if the type of the first operand is an array
+Else if the first operand is an array

     #.
-ASSERT(the index is in-bounds)
+ASSERT(``e2`` is a non-negative integer value)
     #.
-Replace the whole expression by the corresponding value in the array
+If the value is equal or greater than the size of the array (known from typing information), trap
     #.
-Else if the type of the first operand is an array reference
+Else replace the whole expression by the corresponding element of the array

 #.
-If the index is out-of-bounds, then trap
+Else if the first operand is a left-value

    #.
-Else compute an address from the address of the array reference, adding the product of the index and the stride
+ASSERT(``e2`` is a non-negative integer value)
    #.
-Emit a load of the size of an element at that address
+If the value is equal or greater than the size of the array pointed to by the left-value (known from typing information), trap
    #.
+Offset the address pointed to by the left-value by the product of the stride size (annotated during typing) and ``e2``
-Replace the whole expression by the value loaded
+   #.
+Replace the whole expression by the resulting left-value (without changing its address space)

+#.
+Else if the first operand is an array reference

+   #.
+ASSERT(``e2`` is a non-negative integer value)
+   #.
+If the value is equal or greater than the size carried by the array reference, trap
+   #.
+Make a left-value with the same address-space as ``e1``, with an address that is the address pointed to by ``e1``, offset by the product of the stride size (annotated during typing) and ``e2``
+   #.
+Replace the whole expression by it

 .. todo::
     Finish writing the related formal rules